grafana/loki/docs/sources/getting-started/_index.md

 The cluster is intended for testing, development, and evaluation;
 it will not meet most production requirements.

-The test environment runs the [flog](https://github.com/mingrammer/flog) app that generates log lines.
+The test environment runs the [flog](https://github.com/mingrammer/flog) app to generate log lines.
 Promtail is the environment's agent (or client) that captures the log lines and pushes them to the Loki cluster through a gateway.
 Grafana provides a way to pose and visualize queries against the logs stored in Loki.